Skip to Content

 Durability and Resistance to Staining

-Corian and other solid-surface countertop materials can withstand most of the rigors of daily life on the road without showing much wear and tear.
+Corian and other solid-surface countertop materials can withstand most of the rigors of life on the road… without showing much wear and tear.
 If Corian stains or discolors over time, it can be cleaned.
 And minor damage can often be repaired.

 Because Corian is a solid material, it’s more resistant to scratches and stains than some other countertop materials.
 This doesn’t mean that Corian and other solid surface countertops can’t scratch or stain at all — they can.
 In fact, we wrote an entire post on how to clean a stained Corian sink, because light-colored solid surface materials can yellow and stain over time, especially white kitchen sinks.

 If white Corian sinks yellow over time, removing the staining is easy, restoring an almost new appearance.
-Check out the video at the bottom of this post to see how we do it.
+Check out the video at the bottom of this post to see how we’ve done it.

 Lighter Weight

-Since weight is usually a consideration in an RV, a significant benefit of Corian and other solid surface materials is that they weigh less than natural stone surfaces such as granite.
-High-end diesel pushers may opt for granite since their Gross Vehicle Weight Rating (GVWR) can often handle it.
-Smaller rigs usually don’t usually have the luxury of including such heavy items.
+Since weight is often a consideration in an RV, a significant benefit of Corian and other solid-surface materials is that they weigh less than natural stone surfaces such as granite.
+High-end diesel pushers may opt for granite, as their Gross Vehicle Weight Rating (GVWR) often allows it.
+But smaller rigs usually don’t have the luxury of including such heavy items.

 Easy to Clean